-The Equality and Inclusion Partnership (EQuIP) and partners from across Warwickshire are celebrating the launch of the Hate Crime Charter.
+The Equality and Inclusion Partnership (EQuIP) and partners from across Warwickshire celebrated the launch of the Hate Crime Charter.

 The Equality and Inclusion Partnership (EQuIP) has developed a Hate Crime Charter, aimed at supporting businesses in identifying and reporting hate crimes and incidents that may take place in and around their premises.

-Ropewalk Shopping Centre in Nuneaton, one of the many businesses that has signed up to the Hate Crime Charter, is the first to be awarded Hate Crime Charter accreditation.
+Ropewalk Shopping Centre in Nuneaton, one of the many businesses that has signed up to the Hate Crime Charter, was the first to be awarded Hate Crime Charter accreditation.